kyle-tennison/notes/independent study/quantum/Quantum Notes.md

 $$\langle \psi_1 | \psi_2 \rangle = \int \limits_{-\infty}^{\infty}\psi_1^* \psi_2\,dx$$
 A few properties to note:
 - The inner product of a wave function with itself is always one.
+> 🤖 (notecheck comment) - The inner product of a wave function with itself equals one only if the wave function is normalized.
+In general, ⟨ψ|ψ⟩ can differ from one and normalization is required to set it to one.
 - The inner product of a wave function that is not a linear combination of the first is always zero.
+> 🤖 (notecheck comment) - Zero inner product between two wave functions is a property of orthogonal functions.
+In a general Hilbert space, two distinct wave functions are not automatically orthogonal unless they belong to an orthonormal set.
 - Sometimes, this is represented with the Kronecker delta as $\langle \psi_n | \psi_m \rangle=\delta_{n,m}$.
 - In a Hilbert space, the inner product is essentially the dot product for the wave functions.